integralfx/MemTestHelper/DDR4 OC Guide.md

 ### A Note on Logical Ranks and Density
 * Single rank sticks usually clock higher than dual rank sticks, but depending on the benchmark the performance gain from rank interleaving<sup>1</sup> can be significant enough to outperform faster single rank sticks.
 [This can be observed in both synthetics and games](https://kingfaris.co.uk/ram).
    * On recent platforms (Comet Lake and Zen3), BIOS and memory controller support for dual rank has improved greatly.
-On many Z490 boards, dual rank Samsung 8Gb B-die (2x16GB) will clock just as high as single-rank B-die, meaning you have all the performance gains of rank interleaving with little to no downsides.
+On many Z490 boards, dual rank Samsung 8 GB B-die (2x16 GB) will clock just as high as single-rank B-die, meaning you have all the performance gains of rank interleaving with little to no downsides.
    * <sup>1</sup>Rank interleaving allows the memory controller to parallelize memory requests, for example writing on one rank while the other is refreshing.
 The impact of this is easily observed in AIDA64 copy bandwidth.
 From the eyes of the memory controller, it doesn't matter whether the second rank is on the same DIMM (two ranks on one DIMM) or a different DIMM (two DIMM in one channel).
 It does however matter from an overclocking perspective when you consider memory trace layouts and BIOS support.
    * Having a second rank of the same IC also means that there are twice as many bank groups available.
 That means that short timings - such as RRD_S rather than RRD_L - can be used more often, as it's more likely for there to be a fresh bank group available.
 The long timing (L) is required when operating on the same bank group twice in a row, and when there are 7 other bank groups instead of 3 you have a lot more choice to avoid doing that.
    * It also means that there are twice as many banks, and thus twice as many memory rows can be open at any given time.
 It's more likely that the row that you need will be open.
 You won't have to close row A, open row B and then close B to open A again as often.
 You're held up by operations like RAS/RC/RCD (when waiting for a row to open because it was closed) and RP (when waiting for a row to close so that you can open another one) less often.
    * x16 configurations will have half as many banks and bank groups compared to the traditional x8 configurations which means less performance.
 See [buildzoid's video](https://www.youtube.com/watch?v=k6SIdxq2yxE) for more information.
 * Density matters when determining how far your ICs can go.
-For example, 4Gb AFR and 8Gb AFR will not overclock the same despite sharing the same name.
-The same can be said for Micron Rev. B which exists as both 8Gb and 16Gb.
-The 16Gb ICs overclock better and are sold as both in 16GB and 8GB capacities despite the DIMMs using 8 chips.
-The 8GB sticks have their SPD modified and can be found in higher-end Crucial kits (BLM2K8G51C19U4B).
+For example, 4 GB AFR and 8 GB AFR will not overclock the same despite sharing the same name.
+The same can be said for Micron Rev. B which exists as both 8 GB and 16 GB.
+The 16 GB ICs overclock better and are sold as both in 16 GB and 8 GB capacities despite the DIMMs using 8 chips.
+The 8 GB sticks have their SPD modified and can be found in higher-end Crucial kits (BLM2K8G51C19U4B).
 * As the count of ranks total in a system increases, so does the load on the memory controller.
 This usually means that more memory ranks will a require higher voltage, especially VCCSA on Intel and SOC voltage on AMD.

 ### Voltage Scaling